 I started taking ballet when I was three years old.
 I trained seriously at The Classical Ballet Conservatory (Tricia Coran), West Coast Conservatory (Kristen Olson Potts) and the Orange County HS of the Arts (Sofie Monet and others) Classical/Contemporary Dance Department until I was 18.
 I have taken ballet classes at UCI when I was at college.
 I have also taken and taught classes at Anaheim Ballet (Larry and Sarma Rosenburg).
 I have no formal degree in Ballet, but have danced for 26 years and have benefited from taking classes from professionals.
 While I teach at a level best suited for students age 13 and up I have also taught students as young as 4 years old.

 I love chemistry and I love teaching students chemistry.
-I have both a BS and a MS (soon a PhD) in Chemistry which I earned from UCI and UCSD respectively.
+I have both a BS and a MS in Chemistry which I earned from UCI and UCSD respectively.
 Chemistry can be a challenging subject for students especially for those who are not science inclined.
 I understand not everyone will enjoy the subject as much as I do but my goal when tutoring students is to 1) set a solid fundamental foundation of the subject, 2) connect that subject to each student's personal interests, 3) encourage students to question and find answers and 4) instill in students why basic understanding of science is so vital in our current society.
 I work by explaining topics, asking students to tell me what they know and understand, correcting mistakes in an encouraging manner and drawing connections between topics.

 At UCI I was a Peer Academic Adviser for the School of Physical Science.
 For this position I worked with students setting up their course schedules for the quarter and answering questions about major requirements.
 I would work with students to put together a four year plan so that they could complete their studies in a timely manner.
 I would also help transfer students determine how their classes from other colleges and universities transferred to UCI.
 I also updated course descriptions and coordinated with other Schools to help students fulfill course requirements in our school.